 In June 2016, the electorate in the UK voted in favor of leaving the EU (commonly referred to as "Brexit").
 The UK formally left the EU on January 31, 2020 and a transition period began on February 1, 2020, during which EU pharmaceutical law remained applicable to the UK, which ended on December 31, 2020.
-The EU and the UK have concluded a trade and cooperation agreement, or TCA, which was provisionally applicable since January 1, 2021 and has been formally applicable since May 1, 2021.
-The TCA includes specific provisions concerning pharmaceuticals, which include the mutual recognition of GMP, inspections of manufacturing facilities for medicinal products and GMP documents issued, but does not foresee wholesale mutual recognition of UK and EU pharmaceutical regulations.
+The EU and the UK have concluded a trade and cooperation agreement, or TCA, which was provisionally applicable from January 1, 2021 and has been formally applicable since May 1, 2021.
+The TCA includes specific provisions concerning pharmaceuticals, which include the mutual recognition of the outcomes of GMP inspections and applicants and marketing authorization holders may submit GMP certificates issued by the UK MHRA for sites located outside the EU/EEA as supporting information for EU regulatory submissions.
+However, the TCA does not foresee wholesale mutual recognition of UK and EU pharmaceutical regulations.
 Great Britain has also implemented EU legislation on the marketing, promotion and sale of medicinal products through the Human Medicines Regulations 2012 (as amended) (under the Northern Ireland Protocol, the EU regulatory framework will continue to apply in Northern Ireland).
-The regulatory regime in Great Britain currently broadly aligns with EU regulations, however it is possible that these regimes will diverge in future now that Great Britain's regulatory system is independent from the EU and the TCA does not provide for mutual recognition of UK and EU pharmaceutical legislation.
+The regulatory regime in Great Britain currently broadly aligns with EU regulations, however it is possible that these regimes may diverge in future.
 It remains to be seen how Brexit will impact regulatory requirements for product candidates and products in the UK in the long-term.